 “The new Apple PowerBook 3400 isn’t just the fastest notebook computer in the world, it very well may be the best,” Apple’s ad noted.

-Starting at $4,500 and stretching up to $6,500 ($6,800 to $9,800 in today’s money), the PowerBook 3400 was a good machine for its time.
+Starting at the princely sum of $4,500 and stretching up to $6,500 (the equivalent of $8,400 to $12,000 in today’s money), the PowerBook 3400 was a good machine for its time.
 Unfortunately, it wasn’t long for this world.
 Apple stopped manufacturing it in November 1997 — less than 10 months after introducing it as the world’s greatest laptop.

 In reality, however, Jobs offered minimal input on most products launched during his rise to Apple CEO.
 He was certainly involved with the latter stages of the launches, but they were projects he inherited from his predecessors.